AdobeXD/plugin-samples/reference/cloud.md

 **Typedef SpecsArtifact**

 Developer-oriented specs view generated via "Share for Development."
+This may _also_ allow viewing the document as an interactive prototype, with default settings (`fullscreenInPage: false` and `hotspotHints: true`).

 | Property | Type | Description |
 | --- | --- | --- |